 Getting a puppy PDF 153 KB

 I am concerned about a breeder or an online advert, what should I do?

-If you are concerned in any way about a breeder or an establishment, you can report them confidentially to the ISPCA, especially if there are signs of obvious neglect or cruelty.
+If you are concerned in any way about a breeder or an establishment, you can report them confidentially to the ISPCA or DSPCA if in Dublin, especially if there are signs of obvious neglect or cruelty.